ChrisMissal/github-awards/README.md

 ## Step 1 : Get all users and repositories

-There are over 10 Millions users and over 15 Millions repositories on Github, you cannot just call the get single element API from for each user and repos.
+There are over 10 Millions users and over 15 Millions repositories on Github, we cannot just call the get single element API from for each user and repos.

 However the Github list API returns 100 results at a time with basic informations :
 - [get-all-users](https://developer.github.com/v3/users/#get-all-users)